strobe-audio/strobe-hub/README.md

   (say as a way to pop ideas for songs to play later) and then drop some number of receivers on to them to listen.

-- [ ] move source list entries between zones
+- [ ] move source list entries between channels

 - [x] use `Ecto.UUID` for all ids in `Otis.State` -- currently we're on
   `:string` but I think this is a mistake